 - Because it is nearer the Sun and had a hotter surface,

-H2O readily evaporated from surface
+H2O readily evaporated from its surface.

-- Because of the higher temperatures, there was no cold trap.
+- Because of the higher temperatures, there was no cold

-by solar UV
+altitudes, where they were destroyed by solar UV light.

 - The absence of the carbonate-cycle cleansing by liquid